Charlie Gruber, FCAS, MAAA

 Charlie began his actuarial career at Insurance Services Office (ISO) where he was involved with long term actuarial and research projects in private passenger automobile, commercial automobile and general liability.
 Following ISO, Charlie was manager of both the actuarial and data processing departments, at the New York Compensation Insurance Rating Board.
 There he managed a forty-person team to prepare rate revisions, file them for insurance department approval, promulgate classification rates, price legislative benefits and analyze data.

 Charlie’s over fifty years in the financial and insurance fields have given him a broad perspective on the property-casualty industry.
 Charlie is also a published writer.
 His articles, both on actuarial and non-actuarial topics, have appeared in many newspapers, magazines, and trade journals.
 He won a New York Times Award for financial writers, and has made many speeches and presentations at industry events.
-He is a graduate of the City College of New York, as well as holding masters in mathematics from Hunter College and in journalism from Columbia University.
+He is a graduate of the City College of New York, and has a masters in mathematics from Hunter College and in journalism from Columbia University.